Beyond Coleman's Instantons

-where we have omitted the index $M$.
-This equation determines the dynamics of fluctuations $A_L$ on the background $\bar{\Phi}$.
-Notice that the modes with $L = 0$ and $L = 1$ are not physical, see \cite{Sasaki:2024} for detailed discussion.
-Straightforwardly, inserting (\ref{eq:ansatz}) into (\ref{eq:action_Eu}), one arrives at the action up to $\mathcal{O}(\epsilon^2)$,
+where we omit the index $M$.
+Eq.~(\ref{eq:A(rho)}) determines the dynamics of fluctuations $A_L$ on the background $\bar{\Phi}$.
+Notice that the modes with $L = 0$ and $L = 1$ are not physical, see \cite{Sasaki:2025nzy} for detailed discussion.\footnote{Note that if the theory has conformal symmetry, there could exist regular $L=0$ deformations.
+However, a non-vanishing second derivative of the potential at the false vacuum violates this symmetry.
+Hence, there is no regular $L=0$ deformations.} Here and below we ignore $M$ dependence of the perturbations since the equations do not depend on $M$.
+Inserting (\ref{eq:ansatz}) into (\ref{eq:action_Eu}), one arrives at the action up to $\mathcal{O}(\epsilon^2)$,

 where $S_0$ is given by Eq.~(\ref{eq:action_zero}) and